supertopi/RxWorkshop/README.md

 # RxWorkshop
-Assignments and solutions for RxWorkshop
+Assignments and presentation for RxWorkshop